CrystalSommer24/ELK-Stack-Project/README.md

 - Copy the **[filebeat-config.yml](/Ansible/filebeat-config.yml)** to /etc/ansible/

-- To edit the filebeat-config.yml file run:
+- The filebeat-config.yml needs to be edited with your ELk machines IP address.
+To do that run the following command:

    `nano /etc/ansible filebeat-config.yml`
 - Use Ctrl + w to move to line #1106